 Click here to see Kotex’s video about their innovative promotion on YouTube.
 Kotex achieved 2,284 interactions and 694,853 total impressions from their innovative campaign based on sending “inspiring women” gifts based on their own Pinterest Boards.
 What can YOUR business do to get creative on Pinterest?

 Keep SEO in mind when setting up your pins, but remember that the magic comes from referral traffic via Pinterest and not the direct links to your pins.
 The most important “link” Pinterest will give you, is the link to other users.
 Build relationships and the people will come…as well as the SEO.

 - Set your pins up to be noticed.
 Use keyword-rich and eye-catching captions, and add hashtags and urls to your descriptions.

 - Think in terms of incoming and outgoing traffic.
 What content will bring users to your site, what action do you want them to take when on your site (how will you entice them to stay?), and what content do you want them to take away with them?

 - Understand Search.
 Pinterest search shows up Pins, Boards and People who have chosen keywords in their title.
 Target your account description, pin descriptions and board names to suit.
 Use the maximum space to describe your business in the “about” section of your profile – you have 200 characters, so use them.
 Enter your website and social media links.
 Use it to potential!

 - Pin original images and content from your website where possible – as it should be the place where you want traffic to go!
 Use permalinks and not the url when pinning blogposts.

 #9 Use Tools

 - The Pinterest Mobile App Simple but effective for pinning when you have a spare few minutes!
-Also helps to spread the timing of pins out throughout the day by being able to pin quickly.
+Also helps to spread the timing of pins out throughout the day by being able to pin quickly while on your mobile phone.
 Warning: Addictive.